V9Y1nf0S3C/Batch-Queue-Runner-GUI/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (or state the license directly).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (or state the license directly).

 ## Acknowledgements